deifyed/repoview/README.md

 repoview enroll .

 # Add and enable systemd unit to run repoview push on shutdown
-<TBA> # not yet implemented. well, the push command is, just not the unit file
-# in other words; find a neat place to put `repoview push`

 # Whenever you're in doubt, check the statuses of a repository
 repoview status